rafaelmourato/wiki_css50/entries/CSS.md

 # CSS

-CSS is a developing tool
+Css is a styling language.